UAB-ACM-Hackathon-2/Space_The_Reckoning/README.md

 This is the reckoning of a space game.

 **
-This game requires a mac computer with Maverics Operating system or later to run.
+This game requires a mac computer with Mavericks Operating system or later to run.
 Click on the Space The Reckoning.app to start the game.
 **